 - Qualifying Relative previously granted Iraqi or Afghan Special Immigrant Status, T nonimmigrant status (“T visa”), or asylum or refugee status;

-- Family member’s disability (Qualifying Relative or other family member);
+- Family member’s disability (Qualifying Relative or other family members);

 - Qualifying Relative’s military service;

-- DOS Travel Warnings or Alerts advise against travel to foreign country of relocation;
+- DOS Travel Warnings or Alerts advise against travel to a foreign country of relocation;

 - Substantial displacement of care of applicant’s children.

-What if I am already a permanent resident, I am in proceedings, and I am being charged with an aggravated felony?
+What if I Am Already a Permanent Resident in Proceedings and am being charged with an Aggravated Felony?

-- This form of relief is especially helpful to those who are barred from filing for cancellation of removal because they are being charged with being convicted of an aggravated felony.
+- This relief is especially helpful to those barred from filing for cancellation of removal because they are being charged with being convicted of an aggravated felony.

 The question of whether an immigrant can benefit from a 212(h) waiver should be analyzed by an experienced immigration attorney.